 Where?
 Part of the Thannhauser collection of the Solomon R. Guggenheim Museum

 Tahiti: Tahiti is an island in the middle of the Pacific Ocean.
 It is formed by volcanic activity and is a part of France.
-70% of the total population of fewer than 200,000 consists of indigenous Tahitians.
+70% of the total population (which is less than 200,000) consists of indigenous Tahitians.
 While many people speak the Tahitian language, French is the official language.
 The island contains a small airport but has direct flights to Los Angeles, Paris, Sydney, and Tokyo.
 Vanilla is one of the important export products of Tahiti.
-The island contains a small museum dedicated to Paul Gauguin, appropriately called the Paul Gauguin Museum.
+The island contains a small museum dedicated to Gauguin, appropriately called the Paul Gauguin Museum.

 Fun fact: In 1893, Gauguin returned to Paris to sell some of his paintings.
 During his time there he dressed in traditional Polynesian cloths and started an affair with an exotic teenager.
 His stay in France was not a success, and his ideas and his reputation were verbally attacked in the Mercure de France magazine by several contemporaries.
-Disappointed, he returned to French Polynesia in 1895, where he could focus again on his art without much distraction from the artificial and conventional aspects of life.
+Disappointed, he returned in 1895 to French Polynesia, where he could focus again on his art without much distraction from the artificial and conventional aspects of life.

 Leave a Reply.